Your employee's leave, pay and holiday rights

 More than one person might ask for paternity leave for the same baby.
 For example, a baby's stepfather and biological father may both ask for paternity leave, if they'll both provide significant care for the child.

 By law, the employee can choose to take either 1 or 2 weeks' paternity leave.
+They must take the leave all in one go.

 By law you must not treat an employee unfairly for taking, or planning to take, paternity leave.